 It’s totally understandable to fear cold calling.
 As I mentioned, it goes against the grain of what we’re brought up to do and it’s seen in such a negative way.
 What I found was that as soon as I started to book appointments, and as soon as those appointments started to turn into sales, that fear soon disappeared.

-Cold calling is a results driving sales activity and if you can overcome the fear you could unlock more sales opportunities then you could ever imagine.
-The first challenge is to overcome the fear, so here are my top 7 tips on how to do that:
+Cold calling is a results-driving sales activity, and it can unlock more sales opportunities than you could ever imagine.
+But the biggest hurdle is overcoming the fear of speaking to strangers.
+Here are seven tips on how to do that:

-One of the reasons most people fear cold calling is not knowing who they’re going to speak to.
-By researching the person or company before you make the call, you take that fear away and you’re suddenly able to offer more “personalized” value.
+One of the reasons why most people fear cold calling is because they don’t know whom they’re going to speak to.
+By researching the person or company before making sales calls, you can take that fear away and you’ll be able to offer more “personalized” value.

-Another great way to build confidence is to watch the best do it!
-Watch experienced sales people making cold calls and take notes.
-Watch how they start the call, how the build rapport, how they overcome objections and you’ll soon not only learn great tips but you’ll feel more confident when you make calls.
+Another great way to build confidence is to watch how the best people do it.
+Take a look at how experienced salespeople make cold calls, and take notes.
+Observe how they start their calls, how they build rapport, and how they overcome objections.
+Not only will you pick up some great tips, but you’ll also feel more confident when you make calls.

-Whilst it is common for millennials (and most sales people to be fair) to be scared of cold calling, one great way to overcome this fear is to be fully prepared.
-If you know exactly what you want or need to say, how to overcome objections and some common questions you’ll feel a lot better about making the call.
-It’s often the fear of the unknown that plagues us.
+While it is common for millennials (and most salespeople, to be fair) to be scared of cold calling, one great way to overcome this fear is to be fully prepared.
+It’s often the fear of the unknown that plagues us, so make sure you’re ready.
+If you know exactly what you need to say, how to overcome objections, and how to answer some common questions, you’ll feel a lot better about making the call.

-Confidence is often built through experience so the more practice you get, the better you’ll feel and the better you’ll get at it.
-Most people feel bad about cold calling when they don’t succeed it at, but as soon as you start getting results and you have good conversations, you’ll feel better about doing it.
-The quickest way to get results?
-Make more calls!
+Confidence is often built through experience.
+The more practice you get, the better you’ll get at it and the better you’ll feel about your skills.
+Most people feel bad about cold calling when they don’t succeed at it, but do it enough times and you’ll eventually get more good conversations, and you’ll feel better about doing it.
+And the quickest way to get results is to simply pick up the phone.

-Every time you book an appointment or get a sale, celebrate it!
-You’ll make the success even sweeter, and even more appealing making that fear feel like nothing standing between you and sales success.
+Every time you book an appointment or get a sale, give yourself a pat on the back.
+By making the success even sweeter and even more appealing, you’ll chip away at your fears and you’ll soon feel like there’s nothing standing between you and sales success.

-So, whilst it’s understandable to fear cold calling, if you can overcome that fear and master it, you’ll master sales.
+It’s understandable to fear cold calling.
+But if you can overcome that fear and master it, you’ll master sales.